Funding the Modern Law Firm: From Bank Loans to New Capital Strategies

 Common models include:

-The appeal of these options is in gaining growth capital, operational expertise and scale.
-The trade-offs are also significant.
-Outside investment often brings governance influence, performance expectations and exit timelines that may not match traditional partnership culture.
+The appeal of these options is in gaining growth capital, operational expertise and scale, yet there are trade-offs.
+In addition to the overall cost of capital, outside investment often brings governance influence, performance expectations and exit timelines that may not match traditional partnership culture.

-PE funding shouldn’t be viewed as inherently good or bad, but as a matter of strategy.
+As with other types of funding, PE should be viewed as a matter of strategy.
 Firms must evaluate whether the structure aligns with their long-term goals, client commitments and internal decision-making processes.

 A Constant Reality: Law Firms Are Businesses